jvaubourg/processwire-module-padopt/README.md

 PadOpt is a free module for ProcessWire (PW), designed to improve e-shops based on PadLoper.
 Once PadOpt is installed along PadLoper, it is easy to define dozen of options (free or not) with dozen of choices, for every product.

 PadLoper is a commercial module for (PW).
 PadLoper enables to transform any PW-based website to an e-shop, quickly and easily.
-Every PW page can be transform into a product, with a price defined in a PW field.
+Every PW page can be transformed into a product, with a price defined in a PW field.
 If the product presented in the page is available with differents attributes (eg. colors, sizes), each possible combination has to be defined as a variation of the page in PW.
 But with several choices to do, with several possibilities for each one, the number of variations to create grows exponentially.
 For this reason, it is not really possible to natively make a shop with high customizable products with PadLoper.
 PadOpt fixes this issue.

 ## Installation